The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Psychotic Depression

-Psychotic depression may also be referred to as major depressive disorder with psychotic features.
 This term refers to when someone experiences the symptoms of major depressive disorder alongside symptoms of psychosis.
 These conditions could be co-occurring disorders or related directly to one another.
+Psychotic depression may also be referred to as major depressive disorder with psychotic features.

 Premenstrual Dysphoric Disorder